-- 5.2.8 The interviewee from Transport for London (TfL) discussed the expected increasing pressure on Stansted Airport for passenger flights.
+5.2.8 The interviewee from Transport for London (TfL) discussed the expected increasing pressure on Stansted Airport for passenger flights.
 TfL are working hard to provide surface links for passengers from London to Stansted, which is predicted to increase demand.
 In this case, freight may be squeezed out of the airport as slots and handling become more focused on the passenger market.
 TfL undertook an extensive exercise as part of the work to define the need for the proposed Estuary Airport.
-This work shows that almost 54,000 additional freight movements per year would be required in the South East by 2050 with current infrastructure operating at maximum capacity. - 5.2.9 It should be noted that these figures were prepared before the announcement of the Government's preference for an additional runway at Heathrow.
-However, even with additional runways at Gatwick and Stansted (shown in the column headed 2x2x2 two runways each at Heathrow, Gatwick and Stansted), the additional freight requirement is in the region of 33,000 movements per year by 2050. - 5.2.10 TfL specifically mention Manston in their 2013 report, stating that, "around 14,000 freighters a year could still be accommodated in the vicinity of London by using capacity at airports such as Manston, which already handles some long haul freighters" (2013, p.
+This work by York Aviation shows that almost 54,000 additional freight movements per year would be required in the South East by 2050 with current infrastructure operating at maximum use (York Aviation, 2013, p.
 7).
-Without sufficient air freight capacity in the South East, cargo is trucked to and from northern European airports, putting pressure on the Channel crossings and on the surrounding road network, particularly when delays occur and trucks have to be parked in Operation Stack.
-The following section discusses the trucking activity and the implications for Manston Airport.